01732 496 523

 DOWNLOAD THE RADON FLOW CHART HERE

 Yes, it is important to take radon gas seriously.
-Radon is a naturally occurring gas that can be found in many places, and it is the leading cause of lung cancer in non-smokers as well as other health problems.
-It is important to test the indoor air in your home for radon gas and take steps to reduce levels if they are high.
+Radon naturally occurs in many places and causes lung cancer in non-smokers, along with other health problems.
+Test your home’s indoor air for radon and reduce levels if high.

-Radon concentration is most commonly found in soil and rocks beneath buildings, and can seep into the building through cracks, gaps, or other openings in the foundation.
+Soil and rocks beneath buildings commonly contain radon, which can seep into buildings through cracks, gaps, or other foundation openings.
 Radon can also enter through well water.

 Our staff are able to provide guidance for projects of all sizes, whether you require some general advice about damp or waterproofing, or support with technical drawings and specifications.